mac-comp127/units-and-coins/README.md

 ### Part 2c: Finding the second bug

 What should the answer be for $0.29?
-Thin, then test it: run the main method in `MoneyConverter`, and input 0.29.
+Think, then test it: run the main method in `MoneyConverter`, and input 0.29.

 Huh?!

-If you’d like, take a minute to make a guess.
+If you’d like, take a minute to make a guess what’s going on.
 You can add a print statement, or even find the source debugger in VS Code and step through the code.
-(We’ll look at that in class at some point.)
+(We’ll look at the debugger in class at some point.
+Don’t worry if you don’t know about it yet.)

 Once you have a guess, or you’ve explored a bit, or you just can’t even imagine where to start, here is the answer: